prestonp/prestonp.github.com/_posts/2013-04-15-restfulforms.md

 category: posts
 ---

 Express by default is quite agnostic about application structure.
-I've been working on a personal project listing routes in express quickly got bloated and cumbersome.
+I've been working on a personal project where listing routes in express quickly got bloated and cumbersome.
 Recently, I plugged in [express-resource](https://github.com/visionmedia/express-resource) for *resourceful routing*.
+This reduced a lot of the explicit url routing to implicit REST actions.

 Basically in a RESTful architecture, CRUD operations (Create, read, update, delete) are implemented for resources.
 HTTP has request methods such as GET, POST, PUT, DELETE.